Donovan-Lab-at-HIMB/moorea_lagoon_coral_mortality_2019/README.md

 Scripts:
 *  **0_download_data.R**: Downloads data from repository at the Environmental Data Initiative.
 Creates necessary directories to store data and model outputs in subsequent stripts.
 Summarizes data at the site level to make map in figure 7.
 *  **1_temperature_fill.R**: Temperature loggers at two of our sites failed during marine heatwave in 2019.
 This script uses time series data going back to 2005 and linear models to impute the missing data from 2019.
 We also evaluate the effectiveness of this method by predicting data during a marine heatwave for which data are not missing.
-It is not necessary to run this script to run subsequent scriptst
+It is not necessary to run this script to run subsequent scripts.
 *  **2a_run_prev_model_all.R**: Runs Bayesian hierarchical model with JAGS for mortality prevalence for all corals.
-This script must be run twice, once for each genus of corals.
+This script must be run twice, once for each coral genus.
 Instructions are included at the top of the script.
 *  **2a_run_prev_model.R**: Runs Bayesian hierarchical model with JAGS for mortality prevalence.
 Runs model separately for each size class of corals.
-This script must be run twice, once for each genus of corals.
+This script must be run twice, once for each coral genus.
 Instructions are included at the top of the script.
 *  **2b_run_sev_model_all.R**: Runs Bayesian hierarchical model with JAGS for mortality severityfor all corals.
-This script must be run twice, once for each genus of corals.
+This script must be run twice, once for each coral genus.
 Instructions are included at the top of the script.
 *  **3_crunch_model.R**: Summarizes model outputs, writes outputs to .csv files.
 *  **4_mod_checks.R**: Performs posterior predictive checks.
 Plots obvserved data vs posterior predicted distribution using bayesplot package.
 *  **5_plot_coefficients.R**: Makes plots of model coefficients